Standard Walker for Safe Mobility

 The standard walker is one of the most popular, affordable, and useful mobility equipment today.
 They are available in a full array of sizes with many options and accessories available.
 Whatever your needs are, there is one just for you.

 The standard walker is normally used when you need some weight-bearing assistance as well as help with balance.
 By design, they have a wrap-around frame the patient stands within and a hand grip on each side for support.
 The most basic model has no wheels.

 Here are a few points to consider:

 - The standard walker is height adjustable.
 Both front and back legs adjust with push pins.
-Adjusting the height correctly will reduce stress on your shoulders and back as you use the walker.
+Adjusting the suitable height will reduce stress on your shoulders and back as you use the walker.
 Correct height will also provide better support and balance assistance.

-If the patient’s mobility level allows, the patient may profit from using a rolling walker, also called a rollator.
+If the patient’s mobility level allows, the patient may benefit from using a rolling walker, also called a rollator.
 A rolling walker has four wheels and hand brakes and is often equipped with a seat and basket.

-Once you’ve chosen your standard walker, you can personalize it to your taste.
-Many amenities such as baskets, bags, cup holders and trays are available to suit your needs.
-I’ve even seen an ooga horn attached to a walker to warn bystanders to stand back and get out of the way.
+Many amenities, such as baskets, bags, cup holders, and trays, are available to suit your needs.
+I’ve even seen an Ooga horn attached to a walker to warn bystanders to stand back and get out of the way.
 Style?
 It’s up to you!